 If you or someone you know has an eating disorder, call the National Eating Disorders Association helpline: 800-931-2237.

-Learning these things helped me fight ED and get rid of him once and for all!
+Learning these things has helped me fight all of ED’s lies.

 There are three specific things I want my ED to know: